 While treating yourself is a perfectly normal, and expected, tradition once the holidays roll around, you don’t want to go overboard, because that could lead to unnecessary weight gain as well as added anxiety to an already stressful year and the new year ahead.

-Here are some ways to indulge healthfully over the holidays:
+Here are some ways to Build a Healthy House over the holidays:

 A nutritious, balanced snack can help keep you energized between meals and can help you eat less.
 However, stressful situations can often lead to mindless snacking or stress eating.
 This is why it’s important to snack before heading out to holiday gatherings, or even carry high-protein snacks with you– hard crunchy foods can also help relieve stress by putting tight jaw muscles to work, so try snacking on a handful of almonds, soy nuts or baby carrots.

 Water is essential for nutrient absorption and helps with overall digestion and provides a natural way for your body to detox.
 Your immune system also relies on a well-hydrated body.
 Coffee and tea can count towards your daily fluid intake but watch your calories and your caffeine intake.